Ridgely Gaither

-Ridgely Gaither (February 23, 1903 – October 26, 1992) was a United States Army lieutenant general prominent as commander of the 40th Infantry Division during the Korean War, and commander of the XVIII Airborne Corps, U.S. Army Caribbean Command and Second United States Army.
+Ridgely Gaither (23 February 1903 – 26 October 1992) was a United States Army lieutenant general prominent as commander of the 40th Infantry Division during the Korean War, and commander of the XVIII Airborne Corps, U.S. Army Caribbean Command and Second United States Army.

 Early life

-Gaither was born in Baltimore, Maryland, on February 23, 1903 to a family which included Army officers since the American Revolution and is the namesake of Gaithersburg, Maryland.
-Gaither graduated from St. John's College in Annapolis and received his commission as a second lieutenant of Infantry in 1924.
+Gaither was born in Baltimore, Maryland, on 23 February 1903, to a family which included numerous Continental Army and United States Army officers since the American Revolutionary War and is the namesake of the suburban town of Gaithersburg in Montgomery County, Maryland, northwest of Washington, D.C..
+His first name, "Ridgely" comes from his mother's maiden name, representing another prominent Maryland family.
+Gaither graduated from St. John's College in the state capital of Annapolis, Maryland and received his commission as a second lieutenant of Infantry in the United States Army in 1924.

 Military career

 Gaither served in positions of increasing responsibility and rank, including assignments in the continental United States, Alaska, Hawaii and China.
 He graduated from the Infantry Officer Course in 1933 and the Command and General Staff College in 1939.

 World War II

 An early advocate of using paratroopers in offensive military operations, from 1943 to 1944 Gaither commanded the Army Parachute School, receiving promotion to brigadier general.

 While there, he was instrumental in forming the 555th Parachute Infantry Battalion ("Triple Nickels"), a segregated unit which was the U.S. Army's first African-American paratrooper unit.

 In 1945, Gaither went to Europe to take part in fighting against Nazi Germany, including a combat parachute jump with the 17th Airborne Division.
 He landed east of the Rhine River, almost on top of a German anti-aircraft battery.
 The Americans took the position, and Gaither said later that one group of Germans might have been taken prisoner sooner if he had not shot down their white flag of surrender, which was so dirty he did not immediately recognize it.

 Later in 1945, General Gaither was assigned as assistant division commander of the 86th Infantry Division in the Philippines, where he served until the end of the war and immediately afterwards.